Infocaster/Datefolders/README.md

 - **DateFolderDocType** | The doctype to use for creating the year/month/day folders. (e.g "DateFolder")
 - **CreateDayFolders** | Boolean indicating whether or not day folders should be created, if false only years and months are created.
 - **OrderByDecending** | Boolean indicating sort order for date folders (default: false)

-## Credits ##
-This package is made by [Infocaster](https://infocaster.net/), a Dutch company and Umbraco Gold Partner dedicated to improving your Umbraco experience.

 ## Changelog
 Version 10.0.0